claydotio/design-assets/ad_guidelines.md

 Displaying these ads during game play is highly discouraged.
 In doing so, they may be subject to unintentional taps/clicks, as well as they may distract from the actual game, reducing engagement and potentially retention.

 When displaying these ads on game menus, it is important to ensure they do not obstruct or conflict with other buttons.
-Additionally, adequate padding should be provided between buttons and ads to avoid unintentional taps/clicks.
+Adequate padding should be provided between buttons and ads to avoid unintentional taps/clicks.
 Games which violate this guideline may be subject to having their ad access rejected.

 ##### Interstitials

 Interstitial advertisements can be very powerful.
 These ads overlay the entire display, completely taking over the player's attention.
 All UI for these ads are provided in the SDK, so no further work is required.

-These types of ads work best when displayed at the end/in-between levels or plays.
+These types of ads work best when displayed at the end of/in-between levels or plays.
 They should appear before the "game over" options (such as buttons to proceed to the next level) to avoid unintentional taps/clicks.

 Interstitials should _never_ be displayed mid-game play.
 Doing so nearly guarantees players will be turned away.